IL0co/FRS-Vip/README.md

 {
 	"YouGroupName"
 	{
-     // "FakeRanks"         "enumeration of groups from the file "modules/fakerank.txt", divided through;" "FakeRanks"         "group1;group2"
+     // "FakeRanks"         "enumeration of groups from the file "modules/fakerank.txt", divided through ;" "FakeRanks"         "group1;group2"

         OR